MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-offline.md

 ## Download R Server installer

-Get the zipped installation file from one of the following download sites.
+You can get the zipped installation file from one of the following download sites.

 | Site | Edition | Details |
 |------|---------|---------|